wp-plugins/iire-social-icons/readme.txt

 * Select box for theme code modified to detect new sub-folders in the plugin theme directory
 * Updated readme.txt file

-= 0.20    Make sure to deactivate and delete all prior versions =
-* Fixed an issue with icon opacity in the Widget/ShortCode Designers
-* Fixed an issue remembering the active theme in Shortcode Designer
-* Added a prefix to each icon ID to allow additional compatiblilty with 3rd party themes that also include social media icons
-* Modified all stylesheets to use the new icon prefix
+= 0.11 =
-* Updated readme.txt file
+* Limited number of meta tags in readme.txt file

+= 0.10 =
+* Initial beta release

+= To Do list =
+* Print icon and functionality
+* Additional social networks
+* Custom theme capabilities

 == Upgrade Notice ==
+** Make sure to deactivate and delete all prior versions! **

 See our <a href="http://iireproductions.com/web/website-development/wordpress-plugins/plugins-social-icons/">iiRe Social Icons page</a> for more information.